chroy/stamp/README.md

 The following Ansible variables must be set, for example within the host variables, to sucessfully deploy the Ansible playbook:

 * stamp_bindir - The directory of the service executable (For example: "/tmp")
-* stamp_logdir - The directory of the service log outpur (For example: "/var/log/stamp")
+* stamp_logdir - The directory of the service log output (For example: "/var/log/stamp")
+* stamp_log - The log filename (For example: "stamp.log")
 * stamp_schedule - The schedule for logging output in minutes (For example "5")

 Included is an example host configuration: host_vars.example